 A mentoring relationship is only as powerful and effective as those who are a part of it.
 It is important that you follow these guidelines to get the most out of this program and your mentoring relationship.

 - Mentors and mentees should fill out their profile entirely.
 Add a photo (non-identifying images are OK) to increase your chances of being discovered.

-- Mentors and mentees should meet for at least one hour per month for six months by phone, video chat, email, or in person.
+- Mentors and mentees should meet for at least one hour per month by phone, video chat, email, or in person.

 - Mentors must be CFEs.